What are termites?

 How do I get rid of termites?

 Eliminate termites and other pests from your Louisiana residential or commercial property with the help of River City Termite & Pest Control.
-We offer personalized services you can count on to eliminate problems with pests and keep them from returning.
+We offer personalized termite control services you can count on to eliminate problems with pests and keep them from returning.

 How can I prevent termites in the future?